asiniy/rails-native/README.md

 ### Before release Developer roadmap

 1. Message bus
+    1. Move message bus from browser to the app itself
     1. `expo-sqlite3` explore or other methods - how to store values: https://docs.expo.dev/develop/user-interface/store-data/
     1. Store messages on mobile without any hassle
     1. Implement :ack on rails-native